jdillard/personal-site/source/_posts/2016-05-25-farmer-of-bits.md

 ## It's Kind of Like Software

 Anyone that has developed a large software product, and its surrounding ecosystem, knows it also requires tremendous amounts of discipline, planning, and maintenance.
 And if you're like me, seeing concepts from a different point of view helps them sink in.
 The main difference with "market gardening" is that unlike technology driven software everything is much slower and palpable.

 For example, if you plant something at the wrong time you can't pull an all-nighter to make it ready for harvest by morning.
 You also have to work along side that mistake as it isn't hidden on some other server for you to worry about later.

 ## The End

 I think "market gardening" can be beneficial to a person's personal and professional life, whether through a greater appreciation or a greater understanding.
-I also understand that going full time on 1.5+ acres isn't realistic so I'd add trying to build a local producer cooperative even if only for the experience of participating in a democratic organization.
+I also understand that going full time on 1.5+ acres isn't realistic for most people so I'd add trying to build a local producer cooperative even if only for gaining the experience of participating in a democratic organization.